harrisbienn/dynamic_grid/README.md

 # DynamicGridGeneration
-Name:           dynamicgridgeneration.py
+NAME:           dynamicgridgeneration.py

-Compatibility:  Python 3.10
+COMPATIBILITY:  Python 3.10

-Description:    This program creates a regularly spaced grid of points from x,y points for the lower left hand and upper right hand corners of a rectangular domain at a user specified grid resolution.
+DESCRIPTION:    This program creates a regularly spaced grid of points from x,y points for the lower left hand and upper right hand corners of a rectangular domain at a user specified grid resolution.

 TO RUN: